-Discussion and Analysis
+Discussion and analysis

-Summary of Performance for Schedule 2
+Summary of performance for Schedule 2

-Improved Outcomes for Workers and Employers
+Improved outcomes for employees and employers

 The WSIB continues to make investments in service quality and timeliness.
-We have an ongoing commitment to improving our systems resulting in a more sustainable and transparent compensation board, one which provides effective and efficient service to workers and employers.
+We have an ongoing commitment to improving our systems resulting in a more sustainable and transparent compensation board, one which provides effective and efficient service to employees and employers.